- You are here:

 Ethics training must be taken by every paid employee on a yearly basis.
 Failure to comply could result in termination of employment.

 The calendar of upcoming events is posted on the MSE website.
-All information on upcoming events, colloquia, MSE meetings, etc. should be sent to James Godard as you know them.
+All information on upcoming events, colloquia, MSE meetings, etc. should be sent to Alyssa Barnes, MSE Communications Officer, as you know them.

 A Technology Control Plan (TCP) is required for all research involving data, material, or technology controlled by the International Traffic and Arms Regulations (ITAR) or otherwise falls outside the Fundamental Research Exclusion due to contract restrictions including publication or foreign national restrictions.
 The TCP shall include a physical and information security plan, personnel screening procedures and a process for carrying out the research in controlled environments.
 Additional information on TCP is found at